Living in Banff National Park

 (ii) is a descendant, by blood or adoption, of an individual who was the lessee of those public lands prior to May 19, 1911, or

-(g) the spouse or common-law partner or a dependant of an individual referred to in any of paragraphs (a) to (f).
+(g) the spouse or common-law partner or a dependent of an individual referred to in any of paragraphs (a) to (f).

 The trademarks REALTOR®, REALTORS®, and the REALTOR® logo are controlled by The Canadian Real Estate Association (CREA) and identify real estate professionals who are member’s of CREA.
 The trademarks MLS®, Multiple Listing Service® and the associated logos are owned by CREA and identify the quality of services provided by real estate professionals who are members of CREA.
 Used under license.